Encouraging Independent Play

 6. Do a Toy Refresher:

 Toys are important tools for your little one’s play, and as a result, it’s really important to be constantly refreshing your little one’s toy selection.
-This doesn’t have to mean purchasing new toys, but can be clearing out broken toys, making sure old toys are still visible and removing toys that are no longer age appropriate.
+This doesn’t have to mean purchasing new toys, but can be clearing out broken toys, making sure old toys are still visible, and removing toys that are no longer age appropriate.

 Early Childhood Education

 Trying to balance being a Montessori parent with your own life can be tough, but encouraging independent play is a great way to prepare your little one for their early childhood education experience!
 Try Our Online Preschool for FREE!
-Playgarden Prep offers numerous educational videos from real teachers, and numerous DIY projects that support early learning and development.
+Playgarden Prep offers numerous educational videos from real teachers, and numerous DIY projects that support early learning and child development.

 Popular